department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

 ### How do I get these benefits?

-You’ll need to file a claim and submit your evidence (supporting documents).
+You’ll need to file a claim for disability compensation and submit your evidence (supporting documents).

 **Your evidence will need to show that both of these are true of your illness:**
 - It's at least 10% disabling.
 (For example, you may submit a doctor’s report showing that you’re taking medicine for your high blood pressure.)